Minnesota License Plates

 All plates must be replaced upon reaching 7 years of age.

-As of December 2025, the Y prefix started being used on plates mailed out from central office, as opposed to those picked up at local outlets.
-Letter prefixes starting with M, N and P previously used, see History tab for details.
+Special series for plates mailed out from central office, as opposed to those picked up at local outlets.
+Prefixes start with Y as of December 2025, previously P, N and M, see History tab for details.

 Apportioned Truck Tractor license plates are flat with weight sticker on right side, numbering started at PAK0000 in 2010.
 Prior fully-embossed version had stacked P/A prefix.